-The issuer of some of the securities or products we purchase for Clients, such as mutual fund and ETFs, may charge product fees that affect Clients.
-ASC does not charge these fees to Clients, and does not benefit directly or indirectly from any such fees.
-An ETF and mutual fund includes embedded expenses that reduce the fund's net asset value, and therefore directly affect the performance and indirectly affect a Client's portfolio performance or an index benchmark comparison.
-Expenses of an ETF and mutual fund may include management fees, custodian fees, brokerage commissions, and legal and accounting fees.
+The issuer of some of the securities or products we purchase for clients, such as ETFs, may charge product fees that affect clients.
+ASC does not charge these fees to clients and does not benefit directly or indirectly from any such fees.
+A mutual fund or ETF typically includes embedded expenses that reduce its net asset value, and therefore directly affect the performance and indirectly affect a client's portfolio performance or an index benchmark comparison.
+Expense of a mutual fund or ETF may include management fees, custodian fees, brokerage commissions, and legal and accounting fees.
 These expenses may change from time to time at the sole discretion of the issuer.